 This post includes affiliate links.

-This crochet tutorial is about learning how to crochet the Half Double Crochet in the 3rd Loop behind the V using this photo and video tutorial.
+This crochet tutorial is about learning how to crochet a Half Double Crochet in the 3rd Loop.
+This loop is behind the V. Use this photo and video tutorial.
 This stitch creates a knit-like texture and or knit look.

 As much as I like knitting, I prefer crocheting any day.
 And if I can create a knit-like texture that makes a crochet project look like it was knitted, I feel like I won the craft lottery.
 Is there such a thing?
 Please tell me there is. lol

 But the Half Double Crochet in the 3rd loop behind the V sure creates a Knit-Purl look like no other crochet stitch seem to be able to.

 Besides being crochet, this stitch is also made in rounds and creates the knit-purl texture horizontally rather than vertically.

 I recently published a crochet pattern called “Faux Knit Ear Warmers” which uses the HDC in 3rd loop behind the V. It shows off the faux knit look beautifully.

 If you want to see more of my CROCHET TIPS AND TRICKS

 (>28 videos), check out my Youtube Playlist with them all here: